bheimbu/evolutionary_ecology/docs/source/second_week.rst

               - GTR GAMMA I (`Nucleotide Model: GTR GAMMA I`)
               - Rapid bootstrapping and search for best-scoring ML tree (`Algorithm: Rapid bootstrapping and search for best-scoring ML tree: Command line: -f a -x 1`)
               - 500 bootstrap replicates (`Number of starting trees or bootstrap replicates: 500`)
-              - any other parameter in default settings
+              - Any other parameter in default settings
            4. Write down how long the analyses took (in seconds).

         .. tab:: Question